Setup and install

 Download and launch the installer for any edition of Visual Studio 2017 (Community, Professional, or Enterprise).
-Visual Studio 2017 Community is the free edition; the Professional and Enterprise editions can be used on a trial basis for 30 days after which you'll need to purchase a license.
+Visual Studio 2017 Community is the free edition.
+The Professional and Enterprise editions are available on a trial basis for 30 days after which a license is necessary.

-Within the installer, click the Additional Choices (three-bars icon) button next to Launch then choose Modify.:
+Within the installer, click the More button, and then choose Modify:

-Mobile & Gaming > Mobile Development with .NET.
-This will also automatically select various Android tools under Common Tools and Software Development Kits.
-This option should also update any existing Xamarin installation.
+When the Installing dialog appears, check Mobile & Gaming > Mobile Development with .NET and (optionally) Windows > Universal Windows Platform development.
+The Mobile Development with .NET option should also update any existing Xamarin installation.

-Click the Modify button and let the process run.
-Again, this will take some time to complete, during which time you can continue with the Mac setup instructions and go through Learn about mobile development with Xamarin.
+While the installation is running, you can continue with the Mac setup instructions and go through Learn about mobile development with Xamarin.

-Once installation is complete, launch Visual Studio and sign in with your Microsoft account if prompted (this is the same account you use with Windows).
+Once installation is complete, launch Visual Studio and sign in with your Microsoft account if prompted.
+This account is the same account you use with Windows.

-For testing Android apps, use the Android SDK Emulator if you don't have physical devices.
-See note below.
+For testing Android apps, use the Android SDK Emulator if you don't have a physical Android device.

 Mac setup (Apple ID, Xcode, and Xamarin)

 Create a free Apple ID at https://appleid.apple.com if you don't have one already.
-This is necessary for installing and signing into Xcode.
+This Apple ID is necessary for installing and signing into Xcode.

-Download and install Xamarin by following the instructions on Installing and Configuring Xamarin.iOS (xamarin.com).
+Download and install Visual Studio for Mac by following the instructions on Setup and Install Visual Studio for Mac.